thedoomed/EyeStep-CPP/README.txt

 # Usage

-To use EyeStep you simply include eyestep.h where needed use EyeStep::read(address) to interpret the approximate x86 instruction at 'address'.
+To use EyeStep you simply include eyestep.h where needed.
-You can view the disassembly like so:
+Use the following to initialise EyeStep in A DLL; This must come FIRST before you do anything else:
+EyeStep::open(GetCurrentProcess());

+If you're running in an EXE, you can do this instead:
+EyeStep::open("ProcessNameHere.exe");

+Use EyeStep::read(address) to translate the instruction at 'address' --->

-EyeStep::open(GetCurrentProcess()); // essential for more accurate disassembly output auto instr = EyeStep::read(0x12000000); // returns an 'EyeStep::inst' object
+auto instr = EyeStep::read(0x12000000); // returns an 'EyeStep::inst' object
-std::cout << instr.data << std::endl; // displays the processed instruction (string)
+std::cout << instr.data << std::endl; // displays its disassembled output

-You can view a range of instructions like so: uint32_t from = 0x12000000;
+You can view a range of instructions like so:

+uint32_t from = 0x12000000;
 uint32_t to = from + 100; // disassemble instructions from point A to point B
 for (EyeStep::inst instr : EyeStep::read_range(from, to))